GSA/idmanagement.gov/_implement/distribute-fcpca.md

 *Sample Chrome error when a user navigates to an intranet site whose SSL/TLS certificate doesn't chain to a trusted root CA:*
 [![An image showing ios chrome untrusted ssl]({{site.baseurl}}/assets/fpki/ios_chrome_untrusted_ssl.png){:style="width:300px;"}]

-## How can I verify that the FCPCA G2 has been successfully distributed to my workstation or device?
+## How can I verify that the FCPCA has been successfully distributed to my workstation or device?

-Please review the steps to [verify distribution of the FCPCA G2](#step-3---verify-operating-system-distribution).
+Please review the steps to [verify distribution of the FCPCA](#step-3---verify-operating-system-distribution).

-## Do I need to distribute the FCPCA G2 to my Bring Your Own Device (BYOD) program device?
+## Do I need to distribute the FCPCA to my Bring Your Own Device (BYOD) program device?

-As a BYOD program device user, you'll need to distribute the FCPCA G2 if you:
+As a BYOD program device user, you'll need to distribute the FCPCA if you:

 - use your PIV credential to log into intranet sites or VPNs,
 - validate PIV digital signatures in emails or documents, or
-- navigate to intranet pages whose SSL/TLS certificates chain to the FCPCA G2.
+- navigate to intranet pages whose SSL/TLS certificates chain to the FCPCA.

-## How do I configure my unmanaged Windows system to trust the new Federal Common Policy CA G2?
+## How do I configure my unmanaged Windows system to trust the new Federal Common Policy CA?

-1. Download a copy of the FCPCA G2 certificate from <http://repo.fpki.gov/fcpca/fcpcag2.crt>
+1. Download a copy of the FCPCA certificate from <http://repo.fpki.gov/fcpca/fcpcag2.crt>
 2. Download the [bundle of FPKI intermediate CA certificates for unmanaged devices]({{site.baseurl}}/implement/certs/fpki-unmanaged-bundle.p7b) (fpki-unmanaged-bundle.p7b)
 3. Update your Trust Store:
      - Click **Start**, type **certmgr.msc**, and press **Enter**.
      - Right-click **Trusted Root Certification Authorities** (on the left-hand navigation), and select **All Tasks** > **Import**.
 Click **Next** once the Certificate Import Wizard opens.
-     - Browse to and select your copy of the FCPCA G2.
+     - Browse to and select your copy of the FCPCA.
 Click **Next** several times until the certificate import process is complete.
      - When prompted, verify the certificate thumbprint matches _99B4251E2EEE05D8292E8397A90165293D116028_ (additional spaces may appear depending on your Windows Version).
      - Click **Yes**.
      - Right-click **Intermediate Certification Authorities** (on the left-hand navigation), and select **All Tasks** > **Import**.
 Click **Next** once the Certificate Import Wizard opens.